 What Not to Bring to Camp

-Parents should apply sunscreen before campers arrive to camp in the morning.
-We apply sunscreen multiple times throughout the day.
+Parents should apply sunscreen before campers arrive at camp in the morning, as staff will no longer be able to apply sunscreen to campers upon request.
+Additional sunscreen will be made available throughout the day, but campers will need to apply their own sunscreen.
 If you do not want sunscreen applied to your camper, or would like a special type of sunscreen applied, please send a note to your child’s Camp Unit Leader each Monday and provide them with the special sunscreen.